hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-rebuild-database user user_wordpress

-The function for rebuilding a single database for a user
+This function for rebuilding a single database for a user

 *******************************************************************